psychoinformatics-de/datalad-concepts/extra-docs/dump-things.md

 The configuration **must** declare the file `format` of all record files.
 The format label can be arbitrary (i.e., there is no official list), but it **must** match the file name extension of all record files.

-The configuration **must** declare an mapping function that is used to compute file path and file name from a record's identifier (`id`).
+The configuration **must** declare an mapping function that is used to compute file path and file name from a record's identifier (`pid`).
 The mapping function label **must** match one of the methods listed under [ID mapping methods](#record-id-mapping-methods).

 Here is an example of a complete and valid configuration: